 Specifies the general properties of the nonlinear extruded plate system.

 Specifies the name of the selected object.
-If the name is too long to entirely display in the box, hover the cursor over the box to display the complete name as a tool tip.
+If the name is too long to entirely display in the box, point to the box to display the complete name as a tool tip.
 If the name is not defined by a rule, User Defined displays.
 If this name is generated by a naming rule, Naming Rule displays.
 If you type a name in this box, Smart 3D automatically changes the naming rule to User Defined.

 Select the naming rule to use to name the plate system.